-38.3 Array Manager Execution
+39.4 Array Manager Execution

 VTK-m defines a template named vtkm::cont::internal::ArrayManagerExecution that is responsible for allocating memory in the execution environment and copying data between the control and execution environment.
+This class specialization is typically defined in an internal header file with a prefix of ArrayManagerExecution.